9 FAM 402.10

 a.
 (U) Initial Period of Approval: USCIS has established the following initial approval period of an H petitions; however, individual petitions may vary.
 You must always be sure to check the expiration date on the actual petition itself via PIMS or PCQS:

-(1) (U) An H-1B petition for an alien in a specialty occupation may be approved for a period of up to three years but may not exceed the validity period of the labor condition application.
+(1) (U) An H-1B petition for a beneficiary in a specialty occupation may be approved for a period of up to three years but may not exceed the validity period of the labor condition application.
 USCIS may limit petition validity to the length of time the petitioner can document non-speculative work for the beneficiary through contracts, statements of work, and similar types of evidence;

 (2) (U) An H-1B petition for a fashion model of distinguished merit and ability may be approved for a period of up to three years;